itgsod-simon-lindahl/sl_ticket/README.md

 # sl_ticket

-Simple program that calculates fares.
+Simple program that calculates fares by age and gives you disscounts if you are a senior or a student.